 Based on the above, an employee with reasonable suspicion of child abuse must file a SCAR without further questioning.
-Also, pursuant to policy, an employee must inform their site administrator of these allegations of inappropriate conduct because the District administrator is obligated to: (1) stop the misconduct, if any; (2) investigate the misconduct, if any; and (3) take appropriate administrative and/or disciplinary action, if warranted.
+In this case, if reasonable suspicion exists, a SCAR can be filed without knowing the identity of the victim student, that is, naming the victim as "Jane Doe."
+Also, if reasonable suspicion exists, one does not need to see the actual note or ask any clarifying questions prior to filing the SCAR.
+Further, pursuant to policy, an employee must inform their site administrator of these allegations of inappropriate conduct because the District administrator is obligated to: (1) stop the misconduct, if any; (2) investigate the misconduct, if any; and (3) take appropriate administrative and/or disciplinary action, if warranted.
+In this case, since the principal and Michael are friends, the reporting employee may inform the Local District of the allegations of inappropriate conduct.

 If you, however, do not have reasonable suspicion of child abuse you may ask clarifying questions to determine whether or not suspected abuse exists.
-Also, if based upon the initial information you receive, you do not have reasonable suspicion of child abuse, you may call and consult with the CPA and inform your site administrator of the inappropriate employee (or adult working with student) conduct.
+Also, if based upon the initial information you receive, you do not have reasonable suspicion of child abuse, you may call and consult with the CPA and inform your site administrator of the inappropriate employee (or adult working with the student) conduct.
 Although some grooming type of conduct may not be criminal, they often violate other laws and professional codes of conduct in the educational setting.

-2. CODE OF CONDUCT WITH STUDENTS
+2. CODE OF CONDUCT WITH STUDENTS/SEXUAL HARASSMENT